Delphi-BFT/tool/README.md

 The orchestrator initializes a resource monitor to collect information on resource consumption (like allocated memory and CPU time) during simulation runs and also the total simulation time.

 ##### Plotter
 Results are stored to the file system by Phantom.
 They can be aggregated and mapped to specific diagrams for specifiable metrics like latency of throughput.
-For instance, it can create diagrams that display the performance of a BFT protocol for increasing system scale which aggregate several simulation runs for an increasing $n$ (or any other variable).
+For instance, it can create diagrams that display the performance of a BFT protocol for increasing system scale which aggregate several simulation runs for an increasing n (or any other variable).